-The final third of the BMS Qualifying Exam is devoted to an unrelated topic, typically the contents of a BMS Basic Course.
-Since the BMS Areas overlap to some extent, to ensure the desired breadth it is necessary but not sufficient that this course be from a different BMS Area.
+Two of the three parts of the BMS Qualifying Exam (QE) are devoted to the student's main area of research.
+The third part is devoted to an unrelated topic, usually based on a BMS Core Course.
+(Since the BMS Areas overlap to some extent, it is necessary but not sufficient that this third part be from a different BMS Area to ensure the desired breadth.)